Electric Bike Classes Explained: What are Class 1, 2, 3 E-Bikes

 1000w rambo electric bike

-Rambo Bikes is known for manufacturing over 750W e-bikes that don’t fit under three class system.
+Rambo Bikes is known for manufacturing over 750W e-bikes that don’t fit under the class system.
 Photo: @Rambo Bikes Instagram

 There are three main categories for electric bikes.
 However, some electric bikes do not fall neatly into any of these three categories.
-After that, people often call these electric bikes class 4 e-bikes.
+Although it’s not an official name, people often call these electric bikes class 4 e-bikes.

 The throttle is a standard feature on most class 4 electric bikes.
 These electric bikes have usually motors of over 750W and can travel at speeds of more than 28 miles per hour.